Romantic Things to Do in Montreal

 4. Stroll through Montreal’s incredible museums and galleries

 Do we really need to tell you that a trip to the museum makes for an amazing date?
 This city is bursting with incredible exhibitions both at impressive world renowned museums and at small local galleries, so you can always discover something new together.
 We can’t fit all of our recommendations in here, but for history nuts and art lovers, or simply curious minds, check out these Amazing Montreal Museums and Art Galleries.

-From now until August 12, the Phi Centre‘s new exhibition Particles of Existence combines new media and virtual reality to show the universe on a non-human scale.
-The exhibit is full of immersive experiences so you two will feel like you’ve travelled into space and back together.
+The Phi Centre always brings you the latest from the intersection between art and technology.
+Stop by this winter to experience a VR cinema and see what other mind blowing immersive innovations are there for you to discover together.
 The art venue also regularly hosts concerts, film screenings and other events.
 Whatever art you are into, the Phi centre’s got you covered.
 You can even dance the night away, feeling the music and each other, as you expand your imaginations. phi-centre.com

 The Montreal Science Centre:

 Netflix and chill is cool, but watching a movie in IMAX 3D is so much better.
 There’s always a few playing at the Science Centre so you can have your minds blown by the natural world.
 If you decide to explore their exhibitions, the interactive and multimedia approach of the centre will have you laughing and playing around… nothings more romantic than bringing out each other’s inner child. montrealsciencecentre.com